Roche/pyreadstat/README.md

 * Not able to read SAS compressed files.
 * Not reading sas7bcat files produced on linux (windows are fine).
 * Not able to skip rows.
+* Not handling SPSS user defined missing values for character variables (numeric are fine).
+* Not handling SAS and Stata user defined missing values.

 ## Changelog